Bicycling

 The Zion Canyon Scenic Drive is a well trafficked road for shuttles, NPS staff, and lodge visitors.
 Bikes must yield to oncoming traffic.

-• There are bike racks located at major shuttle stops and trail heads for your convenience.
+• There are bike racks located at major shuttle stops and trailheads for your convenience.

 • Bikes on the Zion Canyon Scenic Drive must ride single file on the side of the road.
+Groups are limited to 6 or less – please split up larger groups.

 • Use caution when biking through the Canyon Junction and Weeping Rock areas due to limited sight corridors and narrow lanes.